icidasset/icidasset/src/Writings/health-fitness.md

 - A good diet is the best way to prevent cancer.
 - Supplement sodium (salt) and magnesium when feeling weak/dizzy while exercising.
 - Vitamin A is good for the eyes.

-### Allergies

-- Exercise, ie. physical activity, speeds up blood flow and this allows allergens to be moved quickly through the body and eliminated via the kidneys and skin.
-- Or in other words, a lack of exercise results in a sluggish blood flow.
-  Stagnant allergens gather in a fixed position, which begins to destroy the tissues around them.
-Constant movement of the allergens through the blood stream prevents these delicate tissues from becoming inflamed.
-- People whose natural defense system is weakened due to an infection or other physical stressor are at increased risk of developing an allergy.